rodralez/NaveGo/README.md

 Future features of NaveGo will be:

 * Compass heading using magnetometers.
+DONE!.

 * Barometer as aiding sensor for altitude.

 * G-sensitivity correction for gyroscopes.

 * Tightly-coupled INS/GNSS integration.

-* RTS smoother.

 * Adaptive Kalman filter.